fdeboo/101things/README.md

     + [Javascript Lint](https://jshint.com/)
 + Python
     + [Pylint]()
-    The init.py file
+    In the \_\_init__.py file,  the following line of code is placed at the bottom of the file and therefore flags as an error:  <pre><code>from cityexplorer import routes</code></pre>
+    This deliberate action was taken because the line is not necessary to the views in \_\_init__.py and is just to ensure that module is imported.
+The routes.py file depends on \_\_init__.py and so it is a circular import.

 #### Manual
 These were the manual tests performed and passed: